-- As mentioned above, place the roast beef in a roasting pan fitted with a rack.
+- Place the roast beef in a roasting pan fitted with a rack.
 This allows air to circulate around the roast, which is what you want.

 - Start with the oven at 450 degrees.
 This will sear the outside of the roast beef, given it a nice crisp outside.

 - After fifteen minutes, reduce the heat to 325.
-This will let the roast finish cooking and be nice and tender at the end.
+This will let the inside of the roast cook low and slow resulting in a tender roast beef.

 - Use an oven proof thermometer to keep an eye on the internal temperature.
-You want to remove the top round roast right around 135 to 140 degrees for a nice medium rare roast.
-This will give you a nice red center.
+Remove the top round roast right around 135 degrees for a nice medium rare roast like what you see pictured here.
+(See below for other temperatures to remove the roast at for different levels of doneness.)

-- Remove the roast and tent it with foil, letting it rest for 10 minutes before slicing thin.
-This will prevent the juices from running out and will leave you with a juicer cut once you do slice it.
+- Remove the roast and tent it with foil.
+Let it rest for 10 minutes.
+This will prevent the juices from running out when you slice it.

 - Thinnly slice the roast beef against the grain.